angelhumera/devops-design-assignment/docs/frontend_design.md

 # Frontend (UI) Architecture Design

 ## Overview
-The UI is a static frontend application (React/Angular/Vue) that is deployed on AWS using S3 and delivered globally through CloudFront.
-The design focuses on high availability, performance, and scalability, as required in the assignment.
+The frontend is a **React-based Single Page Application (SPA)**.
+It is built into static files and deployed on AWS using S3 and delivered globally through CloudFront.
+This design meets all assignment requirements for scalability, routing, caching, and multi-AZ availability.

 ---

 ## Components Used

-### 1. Amazon S3 (Static Website Hosting)
+### 1. Amazon S3 (Static Hosting)
-- Stores the built frontend files (HTML, CSS, JS, images).
+- Stores the built React files (HTML, CSS, JS, images)
-- Fully serverless and automatically scalable.
+- Automatically scalable and serverless
-- No servers to maintain.
+- No servers to maintain
-- Cost-efficient for hosting static sites.
+- Highly durable storage

 ### 2. Amazon CloudFront (CDN)
-- Distributes the UI globally through CDN edge locations.
+- Delivers UI globally through edge locations
-- Reduces latency for users in different geographical locations.
-- Caches static assets for faster performance.
+- Caches static assets for faster load times
+- Reduces latency for users around the world
-- Routes incoming traffic to S3.
+- Routes traffic to S3

-### 3. Route 53 (Optional but recommended)
+### 3. Amazon Route 53 (DNS)
-- Manages application domain (e.g., **www.example.com**).
+- Manages the application domain (e.g., **www.example.com**)
-- Routes traffic to CloudFront.
+- Routes end-user traffic to CloudFront
-- Highly available DNS service.
+- Highly available DNS service

----

-## High Availability & Multi-AZ Usage
-- S3 is automatically multi-AZ because AWS stores data redundantly.
-- CloudFront uses globally distributed edge locations for maximum availability.
-- No single point of failure exists in this setup.

 ---